 For the purposes of this book, I have developed two working definitions, distinguishing between terror organizations and guerrilla organizations, using these to classify the specific organizations discussed.
 I present these definitions in the introduction.
 Likewise, I present the characteristics of low-intensity warfare, explaining the ways it differs from classic warfare.

-I explain how the book is organized: the first part is theoretical; it presents Just War Theory and the principles of jus in bello, applying these to low-intensity warfare.
+I explain how the book is organized: the first section is theoretical; it presents Just War Theory and the principles of jus in bello, applying these to low-intensity warfare.
 Specifically, it explores the doctrine developed by Kasher and Yadlin.
 The second section includes case studies.
-The third section discusses the nature of military doctrines, presenting the two new doctrines which I have developed: one for the war against terror the other for war against guerilla organizations.
+The third section presents a horizontal comparison of the different fighting methods adopted by the states that were analyzed in the case studies and present the two new doctrines which I have developed: one for the war against terror organizations the other for war against guerilla organizations.

 In my description of the book’s second part, I explain the rationale behind the specific cases studies chosen: all cases pertain to states with a democratic profile (as defined by the 2010 Democratic Index, as I explain).
 Moreover, each case represents a different type of organization operating in a different territory and environment.
 In addition, the states discussed in these case studies lack effective control over the territory in which the war takes place.